Downlink Performance Analysis for a Generalized Shotgun Cellular System: Applications in wireless communications

 \subsubsection{Multiple Access Techniques}

-Next, the signal quality at the MS in a cellular system employing different multiple access techniques can be studied.
+Next, we study the signal quality at the MS in a cellular system employing different multiple access techniques.
 For example, in a code division multiple access (CDMA) system, the goal is to maintain a constant voice signal quality at the MS, which is done by power control.
-This goal is acheived by having the serving BS increase its transmission power by $\alpha=y\left(\frac{C}{I}\right)^{-1}$ , where $\alpha$ is the power control factor or the processing gain, $\frac{C}{I}$ is the instantaneous signal quality at the MS, and $y$ is the desired constant signal quality.
+This goal is achievable by having the serving BS increase its transmission power by $\alpha=\gamma\mathrm{SIR}^{-1}$ , where $\alpha$ is the power control factor or the processing gain, SIR is the instantaneous signal quality at the MS, and $\gamma$ is the desired constant signal quality.
 In this formulation, $\alpha$ for each BS is a random variable and in general, the $\alpha$'s of nearby BSs are correlated.
-But if the correlation is small, the characteristic function of $\left(\frac{C}{I}\right)^{-1}$ computed in Section \ref{sub:charfn} enables radio designers to approximately model the power needs to communicate with a MS in a SCS.
-In another formulation, if $\alpha$ is a constant factor by which the power of the serving BS is improved, its effect on the tail probability $\frac{C}{I}$ at the MS is obtained by straightforward manipulations as $\mathbb{P}\left(\left\{ \left.\alpha\frac{C}{I}>y\right|\varepsilon,l\right\} \right)=K_{\frac{\varepsilon}{l}}\left(\frac{y}{\alpha}\right)^{-\frac{l}{\varepsilon}}\ \ \mbox{if }y>\alpha.$
+But if the correlation is small, the SIR distribution computed here enables radio designers to approximately model the power needs to communicate with a MS in a SCS.
+In another formulation, if $\alpha$ is a constant factor by which the power of the serving BS is improved, its effect on the tail probability SIR at the MS is obtained by straightforward manipulations as $\mathbb{P}\left(\left\{ \left.\alpha\times\mathrm{SIR}>\gamma\right|\varepsilon,l\right\} \right)=\mathrm{sinc}\left(\frac{l}{\varepsilon}\right)\left(\frac{\gamma}{\alpha}\right)^{-\frac{l}{\varepsilon}}\ \mbox{if }\gamma>\alpha.$